Table of Contents

 The Life of Cain After the Curse

-The Bible does not tell us that Cain repented from his evil act even through God had promised him protection (Genesis 4:16).
+The Bible does not tell us that Cain repented from his evil act even though God had promised him protection (Genesis 4:16).
 This murderer left the fellowship of the righteous, and became a wanderer on the earth.
 He began his life in the land of Nod, to the east of Eden.
 This antediluvian area, whose name means “wandering,” “flight,” or “exile,” became the land of the wicked offspring of Cain.
+God created the world perfect but it soon got corrupted with the descendants of Cain.

 Cain married a wife (Genesis 4:17).
 And she conceived and bare him a son, which they called Enoch.
 This name possibly means “dedication,” or “initiation.”
 Probably the name Cain gave his son indicated his plan to begin living according to his own wishes.
 And he built a city for his family and called it after the name of his son—Enoch.